-Commissioned in 1870, the journey of the first major as well as the only riverine port of the country continues through the tortuous process of ebb and tide, expectancy and challenges, intricately woven with the varying draft/siltation of the river Hooghly which cradles it.
+Commissioned in 1870, the journey of the first major as well as the only riverine port of the country continues through the tortuous process of ebb and tide, expectancy and challenges, intricately woven with the varying draft and other morphological dynamics of the river Hooghly which cradles it.

 Kolkata Port, which would be shortly celebrating its 148th birthday, was once the premier port of the country but faced a steady decline in its fortunes since 1966-67, with competition from the neighbouring sea ports and the challenges of river draft, bends and bores and lock restrictions proving a growing deterrent for larger ships with higher DWT to visit the docks.
 However, due to its adaptability and the time tested improvisations to gravitate southwards and create sister dock systems/ anchorages to harness its deep drafted facilities and the huge potential in respect of movement of cargo through Inland Water Transport (IWT) mode, it continued to re-engineer itself in newer locales and diversifying functions.